wlperry/umd_biostats/ecostats_lectures/lecture_14/14_01_lecture_powerpoint.html.md

 :::

 ::: {.column .scrollable width="50%"}
-Let's look at the summary of our Gaussian GLM:
+-   Let's look at the summary of our Gaussian GLM:
+    -   Dispersion parameter
+        -   **variance of the residuals** ($\sigma^2$)
+    -   Null deviance
+        -   This is the error (deviance) of the "Null" or "Intercept-Only" model

+        -   how much error you have when you try to predict the number of endemics using *only* the overall average, without any predictors.
+It's your baseline, or the total amount of variation in the data to be explained
+    -   Residual deviance
+        -    conceptually the same as the "Model Sum of Squares" in an ANOVA

+        -   Null Deviance tells you your `size_category` predictor is *very* useful for explaining the number of endemics.

 ::: {.cell}